ADACS-Australia/2023-07-21_OzGrav_Python_Training/_episodes/Docs.md

 Git add, commmit, and push this file and you should see a GitHub Action start running.
 If it completes without errors there should be a new branch called `gh-pages` and a new webpage at `https://<your_username>.github.io/<your_repo_name>/`.

+If the action fails because you get an error like `fatal: Authentication failed` you may need to add write permissions to your actions.
+Go to your respository's `Setting` page, click `Actions`, `General` then under `Wokflow permissions` change it to `Read and write permissions`.

 If you don't already see the webpage you may have to turn it on in settings by pointing at the root directory on the `gh-pages`` branch.

 ![github_pages](../fig/GitHub_pages_settings.png)